Namoya Mine: Location

 The Namoya Mine is in Kabambare Territory of Maniema, just south of the South Kivu border and north of the RP1121 highway.

 It is south of Mount Mutumba in the Itombwe Mountains.

-Namoya Airport and Namoya towm are to the south of the mine.
+Namoya Airport and Namoya town are to the south of the mine.

 The Kama River flows through Namoya town.

 The mine is at the south end of the 210 km Twangiza-Namoya gold belt, also called the Maniema-South Kivu Gold Belt, which stretches from South Kivu into Maniema.

 The belt extends from Twangiza southwest to Namoya Mine.

 Banro Corporation of Canada has a 174 km2 exploration permit around Namoya with four main deposits: Mount Mwendamboko, Muviringu, Kakula and Namoya Summit.

 The mine is on the western margin of the Kibaran Mobile Belt, which formed between 1.4Ga and 0.9Ga.

 The belt is between the Congo Craton and the Tanzania Craton.

 The concession lies in a shear zone that trends from northwest to southeast.

 It holds quartz, calcite, chlorite, and albite.

 Fine-grained sericite schists contain gold-bearing veins.

 Guartz stockworks hosted in metasediments have higher gold concentration than the sericite schists.

 Estimated proven and probable reserves are 1.27 million ounces of gold.